7 Days in Sydney: The Itinerary That Actually Makes Sense

 What to Save for Next Time

-Royal National Park is mentioned above as an alternative to the Blue Mountains and is absolutely worth including if you can swap a day.
+Royal National Park is mentioned above as an alternative to the Blue Mountains and is worth including if a day can be swapped.
+Easy to add as an early morning trip on a separate visit if it doesn’t fit the 7 days.

-Visiting Sydney in August
+Visiting Sydney in Winter

-Over 80,000 people take part and the course closes several major roads through the eastern suburbs for most of the morning.
+Around 80,000–90,000 people take part and the course closes several major roads through the eastern suburbs for most of the morning.

 Best Time to Visit Sydney

 Autumn (March–May) is consistent and pleasant — warm days, cooler evenings, lower humidity than summer, and far fewer crowds.
+April and May are particularly good.

-Spring (September–November) is one of the better times — temperatures rise, the jacarandas bloom across the eastern suburbs in October and November, and the coast starts warming up enough for swimming.
+Spring (September–November) is one of the better times — temperatures rise, the jacarandas bloom across the eastern suburbs in October and November, and the coast starts warming enough for swimming.

 Where to Stay in Sydney